haoqing0110/addon-contrib/kueue-addon/README.md

 - **Simplified MultiKueue Setup**
    - Automates the generation of MultiKueue specific Kubeconfig.
    - Streamlines the configuration of MultiKueue resources.

+- **Centralizing Kueue resources management**
+   - Manage spoke resources like ResourceFlavor, ClusterQueue and LocalQueue from a single hub.

 - **Enhanced Multicluster Scheduling**
    - Integrates with OCM's placement with MultiKueue by implementing an admission check controller.